 If you seek spiritual answers about your own identity and role in the world, then this one is a perfect read for you.

 There's a lot of difference between those who survive and those who live.
 It is all a question of motive, of what you want.
-The infinite Tao is something which you cannot escape.
+The infinite Tao is something that you cannot escape.
 So become what you are.

 Some amazing points from this book:

-1. Abandon idol-worship and celebrity culture as they steal away your realness.
+1. Abandon idol worship and celebrity culture as they steal away your realness.
 Don't become mere imitators.

 2. Reality is not symbols; it is not words and thoughts; it is not reflections and fantasies.
 If you want to know what reality is, see for yourself.

 3. Real concentration is the maximum of consciousness and the minimum of ego feeling.

 This book will surely enlighten your thinking process and tell you how reality should work.
 Written in witty and straightforward language, this one is a must-read.